gleraromero/goc/README.md

 # GOC
-A (Runner-Kaleidoscope compatible) CPP framework for Combinatorial Optimization research.
+A (Runner-Kaleidoscope compatible) C++ framework for Combinatorial Optimization research.

 ## Description
 Some common tasks are done in many algorithms for solving Combinatorial Optimization problems.
 Generally, Mixed Integer Linear Programming _(MILP)_ is used to deal with such cases.
 Dealing with MILP solvers some times is not a straightforward task, and it can add some noise to the actual code that is needed to solve the problem.